thephpleague/uri-src/docs/components/7.0/hierarchical-path.md

 echo $end_slash; //display '/shop/example/com/'
 ~~~

-<p class="message-info">To force the end slash when using the <code>Path::createFromSegments</code> method you need to add an empty string as the last member of the submitted array.</p>

 ## Manipulating the path as a filesystem path

 The `HierarchicalPath` allows you to access and manipulate the path as if it was a filesystem path.